+Similarly, extending FRT to the GSP domain can open up further developments, application areas, and performance increases.
+To this end, graph fractional Fourier transform (GFRT), which transforms graph signals into intermediate vertex-frequency or vertex-spectral domains, has been introduced~\cite{wang18gspfrtsampling,wang17gspfrt,yan20windowedgfrftcon,yan21windowfrftjou, wu20fracspecgraphwavelet,alikasifoglu24unified}.
+Furthermore, windowed fractional Fourier transform has been generalized to GSP~\cite{yan20windowedgfrftcon,yan21windowfrftjou} and sampling in fractional domains is studied~\cite{wang18gspfrtsampling}.
+Along with several joint time-vertex transforms~\cite{yan22multi,zhang24jlct,zhang24hilbert}, Wiener and optimal filtering have recently been studied in the GSP domain~\cite{ozturk21graphfilter,ge23optimal,alikasifoglu24wiener}, where the optimal filtering happens in intermediate domains.

-To extend the recent theoretical studies of joint time-vertex signal processing, we introduce the joint time-vertex fractional Fourier Transform (JFRT), which analyses signals in both graph fractional and time fractional domains simultaneously.
-We show that JFRT has the properties of index additivity in both domains, reduction to the ordinary transformation when the orders are 1 in both domains, reduction to the identity operator when the orders are 0, commutativity and reversibility.
-We also show that if ordinary GFT is unitary, then so is the JFRT and show that JFRT reduces to the two dimensional discrete FRT (DFRT) for certain graph topologies.
-To develop the theory further, we also present the underlying theoretical setting for Tikhonov regularization-based denoising by the proposed JFRT.
-To this end, we present some properties of fractional Laplacians and define the joint fractional Laplacian to derive the optimal filter coefficients in the JFRT domain.
+In this work, we introduce the joint time-vertex fractional Fourier Transform (JFRT) to extend the recent theoretical studies of joint time-vertex signal processing.
+The JFRT allows the simultaneous analysis of signals in both graph fractional and time fractional domains.
+We show that JFRT has the properties of index additivity in both domains, reduction to the ordinary transformation when the orders are 1 in both domains, reduction to the identity operator when the orders are 0, commutativity, and reversibility.
+We also show that if ordinary GFT is unitary, so is the JFRT\@.
+JFRT reduces to the two-dimensional discrete fractional Fourier transform (DFRT) for specific graph topologies.
+To further develop the theory, we present the fractional joint time-vertex filtering and the underlying theoretical setting for Tikhonov regularization-based denoising by the proposed JFRT\@.
+To this end, we present some properties of fractional Laplacians and define the joint fractional Laplacian to derive the optimal filter coefficients.